elunna/hackem/hackem_changelog.md

     - Found only in archery shops
 - [x] great dagger
 - [x] parazonium
-- [x] chakram (silver based boomerang)
+- [x] chakram (metal based boomerang)
-    - Made chakram dmg 11 vs small, 10 vs lg, and +1 tohit.
+    - Made chakram dmg 10 vs small, 9 vs lg, and +1 tohit.
+    - Weight 25
     - Decreased probability to half of boomerang.
+    - Splice had chakram's base material as silver - this seemed a bit too powerful - changed base material to IRON, but can be any shiny material so still a 20% chance of being silver.
+    - Chakrams only deal 1-2 damage if used as a melee weapon.
 - [x] throwing axe
     - Does 1 less damage vs sm than a regular axe, but counts as a throwing weapon so can be stacked.
     - Lowered the weight of throwing axes to 20, +2 to-hit.